smap-consulting/javarosa/README.md

 # Smap JavaRosa

-This is a fork of the [ODK JavaRosa library](https://github.com/getodk/javarosa) u
+This is a fork of the [ODK JavaRosa library](https://github.com/getodk/javarosa)

 ## Setting up your development environment